twrecked/hass-aarlo/README.md

 The support for stream is experimental and works but with a couple of caveats.
 * virtualenv only - this is because `ffmpeg` doesn't support rtsps streams in docker or hassio.
-* the stream doesn't stop - I'm looking at this
+* the stream only stops if you use the aarlo-glance card

 Do get streaming working in `virtualenv` you still need to make sure a couple of libraries are installed.
 For `ubuntu` the following works:
 ```